masayaShinoda/masaya-blog/src/posts/growing-up-fatherless.md

 ## How to deal with the tendency to victimize oneself.

 Empirical data supports the proposition that kids do much better with two parents.
 In the United States, for example, studies have shown that 71% of high school dropouts, 63% of youth suicide, and 85% of the prison population grew up in fatherless homes.
 More often than not, people do much better with two parents, both mentally and economically.
-If you were not already aware of these facts already, after reading it you have a good chance of feeling sad, perplexed and even injustice.
+If you were not already aware of these facts already, after reading it you have a good chance of feeling sad, perplexed, and even injustice.

 However, this is not to say that you can't succeed in life without two parents.
 In fact, there are plenty of people who grew up in single-parent households who are now hyper successful in their careers, or are living a fulfilling life after finding love.
 A quick internet search can give you an endless list of athletes, celebrities, entrepreneurs, and people from different walks of life who excel at what they do.